mousepawmedia/devdocs/source/network/phabricator.rst

 Workboards
 ------------------------------------------

-A Workboard is an organization tool which appears on each Project, Subproject, and Milestone.
-Using the Master Project or Subproject's workboard is usually best, as columns for each Milestone are automatically generated.
-You can drag-and-drop tasks to move them between milestones.
+A Workboard is an organization tool which appears on each Project.

-..  note:: A task will NOT appear on the workboards for both its Project and
-    Subproject.
-If it is tagged with a Subproject, it will appear on that workboard.
-Thus, it is prudent to ensure each Subproject has Milestones.
+We use Workboards for tracking the tasks we've selected for our current sprint.
+Be careful not to rearrange these on your own.
+Selecting and priorizing tasks in a sprint is a team activity.

 ..  _phab_security: